-- ▶ Make sure that the ambient air can always flow through the inverter's ventilation slots unimpeded. - Remove any build-up of dirt on the heat sink and the fan.
+- Make sure that the ambient air can always flow through the inverter's ventilation slots unimpeded. - Remove any build-ups of dirt from the heat sink and the fan.

-Switch off power to the inverter and wait for the specified time until the capacitors have discharged and the fan has shut down.
+Switch off power to the inverter and wait for the specified time (2 minutes) until the capacitors have discharged and the fan has shut down.
 Turn the DC disconnector to the "Off" switch position.